Lotan-Raz/Proving-Cutoff-Bounds-for-Safety-Properties-in-First-Order-Logic/README.md

   n = n_l
 ```

-We invite users to declare a cutoff and encode a μ-update for the example ClientServer.
-A file with the protocol without an encoding of a μ-update is available at `ClientServer_empty.pyv`.
+We invite users to declare a cutoff and encode a size-reducing simulation for the example ClientServer.
+A file with the protocol without an encoding of a size-reducing simulation is available at `ClientServer_empty.pyv`.
 The filled-in example is `ClientServer_full.pyv`.
-We also invite you to try and change the given μ-update in different ways (removing the update, removing the invariant, removing the hint, changing the bound, etc.) and see whether the verification succeeds or fails.
+We also invite you to try and change the given size-reducing simulation in different ways (removing the update, removing the invariant, removing the hint, changing the bound, etc.) and see whether the verification succeeds or fails.